mikolalysenko/binary-search-bounds/README.md

 * `hi` gives an upper bound on the array index to search
 * `bounds.le` and `bounds.lt` will return `lo - 1` if no element is found satisfying the predicate
 * `bounds.ge` and `bounds.gt` will return `hi + 1` if no element is found satisfying the predicate
+* `bounds.eq` will return the first found item with the given index.
+It can be a little faster than the other methods if you just want to find some random match.

 ## Credits
 (c) 2013 Mikola Lysenko.
 MIT License